 Despite Dormin's warning that the price for restoring Mono's soul may be steep, Wander immediately sets out from the Shrine and defeats each of the Colossi in turn, aided only by his faithful steed Agro.
 With each Colossi that falls, Wander's appearance becomes more corrupted; his skin becomes paler, his hair grows darker, black veins appear across his face and a pair of small horns begin growing out of his head.
 As Wander's appearance deteriorates, Mono's condition seems to improve, and her voice is briefly audible after the vanquishing of each Colossus.
 After the fall of the Twelfth Colossus, Dormin informs Wander that he must hurry to complete his quest, as he is being pursued by the shaman Lord Emon and his followers.

 Upon traveling to the location of the Sixteenth and final Colossus, Wander watches his horse Agro sacrifice herself by throwing Wander to safety when he tries to ride Agro across an unstable bridge.
 As a result, Wander faces the final Colossus alone.
 Lord Emon and his company arrive at the Shrine of Worship just in time to witness the last of the Shrine's stone Colossi effigies collapse.
 Wander reappears inside the shrine shortly after, his visage now so twisted as to be nearly unrecognizable.
-Announcing that Wander has been possessed, Lord Emon orders his warriors to kill the fallen warrior.
+Announcing that Wander has been possessed, Lord Emon orders his men to kill the corrupted warrior.

 Wander tries to make his way to Mono's body only to be attacked by Emon's men, leaving him crippled and bleeding black blood.
 He is consumed by the oozing darkness and dies in the same manner as the Colossi.
 Dormin takes control of his body, transforming Wander into a huge shadowy beast.
 The dark entity explains that each Colossus contained a piece of his essence that had been sealed away.
 As Wander defeated each Colossus, the fragments embedded themselves in Wander's body.
 Once all the pieces of Dormin were reunited, he was able to fully possess the young warrior and manifest his corporeal form.